View Document Text

 10. Other Financial Industry Activities and Affiliations .........................................................................................................
 14

-11. Code of Ethics, Participation or Interest in Client Transactions and Personal Trading .....................................
+11. Code of Ethics, Participation or Interest in Client Transactions AND Personal Trading ...................................
 14

 12. Brokerage Practices ..................................................................................................................................................................
 15